debops-contrib/ansible-checkmk_agent/README.md

 This [Ansible](http://ansible.com/) role allows you to install and manage the [Check_MK](https://mathias-kettner.com/check_mk.html) agent.
-It is the client component of the nagios-based Check_MK monitoring suite.
+It is the client component of the Nagios-like Check_MK monitoring suite.

 Because the `check-mk-agent` package is missing in the Debian Jessie release, this role depends on the [debops.backporter](http://github.com/debops/ansible-backporter)